bazaarvoice/bv-varnish-cache/README.md

 For Mac OS, following are steps.

-1. Run 'brew update' //update brew itself
+1. Run 'brew update'
-2. Run 'brew install nginx'  //nginx 1.10 or later release should be installed
+2. Run 'brew install nginx'  //make sure version 1.10 or later is installed
 3. Copy 'nginx.conf' under ./config/solution1/ to corresponding location.
 (In Mac OS, it is /usr/local/etc/nginx/)
 4. Use editor to open 'nginx.conf' and change 'resolver x.x.x.x valid=300s;' to correponding DNS server you use.
    - 'valid=300s' means Nginx refresh DSN records every 5 minutes; Removing it makes Nginx use TTL from DNS server.